Sitefinity/related-users-field-control/README.md

 ![alt tag](https://raw.githubusercontent.com/Sitefinity-SDK/related-users-field-control/master/ReadmeResources/flat-selector-settings.PNG)

-Moreover, you can always further extend this field control to better suit your needs.
+Moreover, you can always further extend this field control, through its C# and JavaScript code, to better suit your needs.